 - Are able to create automated unit and functional tests.

-If collaboration and continuous development are priorities for your team, extreme programming might be worth a try.
-Because this highly adaptable model requires ongoing feedback from customers, anticipates errors along the way, and requires developers to work together, XP not only ensures a health product release but has also unintentionally improved productivity for development teams everywhere.
+If collaboration and continuous development are priorities for your team, XP might be worth a try.
+Because this highly adaptable model requires ongoing feedback from customers, anticipates errors along the way, and requires developers to work together, XP ensures a healthy product release but also improved productivity for development teams.

-If you decide to use XP, try documenting your user stories, release schedules, CRC cards, and system documentation visually in Lucidchart.
-Sign up for your free account today.
+Use XP in Lucidchart to document your user stories, release schedules, CRC cards, and system documentation visually in Lucidchart.